sto3014/LRPhotos/README.md

 It allows you to use not only the album name but also its path.
 Example:
 * Lightroom/Import

 The __Ignore Albums by Regex__ is used to define albums which are ignored during republishing.
 During re-publishing, the updated photos go into all albums where their predecessors are in.
 For technical reason, smart albums must be explicitly excluded.
 This can be done by a naming convention.
-The default regex expression __^!|!$__ exludes all albums which have an exclamation mark at the beginning or at the end of their names.
+For instance, the default regex expression
+__^!|!$__ excludes all albums which have an exclamation mark at the beginning or at the end of their names.

 ## Use Cases
 The applescript interface for Photos.app is restricted:
 * It does not support deleting of photos
 * It does not allow put photos into shared albums.

+### Update albums
-I.e., you must delete "old" photos manually after a re-publish.
+You must delete "old" photos manually after a re-publish.
 Therefore, a smart album helps which filters by LR:out-of-date tag and may be by LR:<catalog name> as well.

+### Update smart albums
-If you are using shared albums, you must additionally add the updated photos into these albums.
-Therefore, a second smart album is helpful which filters by the date, when photos were added to Photos.app
+If you are using shared albums, you must manually add the updated photos into these albums.
+Therefore, a second smart album is helpful which filters by the date, when photos were added to Photos.app.

-# Acknowledgements
+## Acknowledgements
 Special thanks to [Simon Schoeters](https://www.suffix.be/blog/lightroom-iphoto-export/).
 His export provider plug-in was the base for LRPhotos.